damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 When working remotely in such a quick moving organization, it is important for a team to agree on a few basic service level agreements on how we would like to work together.
 With anything, things can come up that make it not possible to meet these SLAs but we all agree to use best effort when possible.

 - Respond to your emails by end of next business day.
 - Respond when you are cc'd with an action item on issues by end of next business day.
+- Don't let issues in the marketing project go un-updated for more than 14 days.
+Go to the (marketing issue tracker)[], sort by oldest updated, and if you see anything in there over 14 days old since last update and assigned to you,
 - Be on time to meetings.
 We start at on time.
 - Acknowledge receipt of emails (community@, FYIs) by BCC'ing the list.
 - Try not to email co-workers on weekends.
 Try out [Boomerang](http://www.boomeranggmail.com/) and set all your emails to send Monday morning at 6 AM.
 People will think you're up and working early!
 Time off is important.
 We all have stressful weeks so please unplug on the weekends where possible.